RatnadeepSimhadri/ScheduleManager/README.md

 # Schedule Manager
-Schedule Manager - An Employee Schedule Management System, has been developed to help manage work schedules of  Open Access Labs Employees at Texas A & M University.
+Schedule Manager - An Employee Work Schedule Management System, has been developed to help manage work schedules of  Open Access Labs Employees at Texas A & M University.
 This Application has been developed as a part of Advanced Data Management Coursework

 ### User Interface:
 #### Login Page